Contributors Dropdown icon

 While $500 over a month might not seem like a large amount of money to invest in marketing, for small businesses and emerging entrepreneurs, it can be a serious investment.
 In that case, marketing reporting is very important to ensure the client understands how their money is being spent, why it is spent in that way and what the results are — even if those results aren’t immediate.

 The reporting process is not as simple as printing off automated documents and handing them out.
-Although there is plenty of technology that is accelerating this process, you must still take a hands-on approach.
-Consider the following.
+Although there is plenty of technology that is speeding this process up, you still need to take a hands-on approach.
+And that means: understanding the best practices and avoiding the pitfalls.
+So, these are our five pro tips for creating a great, effective digital marketing report.

-Start by aligning marketing reports with your marketing strategy and business goals, focusing on who you are actually writing for.
+Start by aligning marketing reports with your marketing strategy and business goals.
+And don’t overlook an important element: focusing on who you are actually writing for.
+It’s very nice creating a flashy presentation with big numbers, but if it doesn’t mean anything to the person you’re showing it to — it’s all for nothing.

-Try to answer these questions before starting the report itself:
+Try to answer these questions before even starting the report:

 • Who will read this marketing report?